gustavoig/rerun-docs/docs/usage/index.rst

      If you want to run the replication with a different dataset or a relocated data directory, you must provide the new path here.

-  Please note that the user can add to, remove, or adjust any component of the loaded replication.
+  Please note that the user can add, remove, or adjust any component of the loaded replication.

 Interface Overview